 The prize is announced by Wöhler Association for Inorganic Chemistry, a division of the GDCh, and the European Journal of Inorganic Chemistry (EurJIC).
 The prize is highly paid with EUR 1500,-.

-A junior scientist with a doctorate is to be honored for outstanding scientific work in the field of inorganic chemistry.
-This original work, in which the person to be honored appears as one of the corresponding authors, should already have been published and should not be more than two years old at the time of nomination.
-The nominee should represent an independent research area, but not yet have an established academic or established position in industry.
-The EurJIC-Wöhler Young Investigator Award is an international award for which candidates of all nationalities, genders and sexual orientations can be nominated.
+The award is intended to be given to a young scientist with a doctorate for an outstanding scientific work in the field of inorganic chemistry.
+This original work, in which the person being awarded appears as one of the corresponding authors, should already have been published and not be older than two years at the time of nomination.
+The nominee should represent an independent research area, but not yet hold an established academic or industrial position.

-Applications must be submitted in electronic form by March 30, 2023 to the Wöhler Association for Inorganic Chemistry, GDCh office, Dipl.-Biol.
-Nicole Bürger, n.buerger@gdch.de.
+Applications should be submitted electronically to the Wöhler Association for Inorganic Chemistry, GDCh office, Dipl.-Biol.
+Nicole Bürger, n.buerger@gdch.de, by 30 March 2026.

-The Wöhler Association for Inorganic Chemistry, a division of the GDCh, and the European Journal of Inorganic Chemistry (EurJIC) are pleased to announce the
+The Wöhler Association for Inorganic Chemistry, a division of the GDCh, and the European Journal of Inorganic Chemistry (EurJIC) are pleased to announce the EurJIC-Wöhler Young Investigator Prize 2026

-The prize will be awarded to an early career researcher of any nationality who has completed a Ph.D. or equivalent degree in chemistry, for an excellent scientific publication in a field within inorganic chemistry.
-The selected original research article, in which the candidate appears as one of the correspondence authors, should have been published within two years before the nomination.
+The prize will be awarded to an early career researcher of any nationality who has completed a Ph.D. or equivalent degree in Chemistry, for an excellent scientific publication in a field within inorganic chemistry.
+The selected original research article, in which the candidate appears as one of the corresponding authors, should have been published within two years before the nomination.
 The nominee will be an independent researcher, but not yet in an established (or tenured) academic or industrial position.

 Candidates can be nominated by researchers in industry or academia with responsibility in an appropriate field.
 Only in exceptional cases will self-nominations be considered.
 The EurJIC-Wöhler Young Investigator Prize is an international award, and nominations are welcome for candidates of all nationalities, races, genders, sexual orientations and countries of residence.
-The selection will be made by a jury of representatives of universities and industry appointed by the board of the Wöhler Association, and by members of the Editorial Board of EurJIC.
-The decision of the jury is final.

-The prize comprises a certificate and ?
-1500.- and will be awarded at the Symposium ?Highlights in Inorganic Chemistry? of the GDCh-Wissenschaftsforum Chemie to be held in Leipzig, September 4th ?
-September 6th, 2023.
+The prize comprises a certificate and €1500.- and will be awarded at the “GDCh-Conference on Inorganic Chemistry” to be held in Jena, September 7-9, 2026.
 The prize is financially supported by Chemistry Europe, an association of 16 chemical societies from 15 European countries, representing over 75,000 chemists.

 The complete nomination must be in English and must comprise a copy of the selected published original research article, a detailed Curriculum Vitae, and a list of scientific publications over the past 3 years of the candidate, and also a thorough justification of the nomination and an appraisal of the work of the nominee by at least one other university professor.
 For self-nominations, at least two such appraisals are required.
+Nominations should be submitted in electronic form by March 30th, 2026, to the Wöhler Association for Inorganic Chemistry, GDCh Office, Dipl.-Biol.
+Nicole Bürger, n.buerger@gdch.de.

 2021